Household refuse collection

 Q: My bin has not been emptied.
 What happens now?

-A: Sometimes container collections are missed, for various reasons (road works, vehicle breakdowns and so on).
-If the container has not been put out by 7am, it may well not be collected and the crew will not return until the next scheduled collection day - the collection crews record and report any instances where containers have not been put out for collection.
-If the bin contains items that should not be present (DIY waste, stones/rubble, building material and so on), it will not be emptied.
-In other circumstances, if a bin is missed, every effort will be made to empty it on the day that it is reported, providing it is not too late in the day.
-Otherwise, it should be emptied on the next working day.
-To report a missed bin, please contact us or use our online form.
+A: Occasionally collections are missed.
+If the container has not been put out by 7am, it may well not be collected and the crew will not return until the next scheduled collection day - the collection crew’s record and report any instances where containers have not been put out for collection.
+If the bin contains items that should not be presented (DIY waste, stones/rubble, building material and so on), it will not be emptied.

 Q: My bin is damaged.
 What can I do?A: Unsurprisingly, following many years of use, bins are subject to inevitable wear and tear.
 If your bin has become degraded in this way, you can contact us to purchase a replacement bin.
 When it is delivered, the old bin will be taken away to be recycled.